plasmak11/data-expressions/mynewbook/_build/html/_sources/intro.md

 My name is Jung Hoon Son.
 I am a medical doctor, informaticist, data engineer, knowledge architect, with a passion for information display.

-Growing up in the U.S. as an immigrant from Korea, I've struggled with expressing my thoughts using a very serialized form of information: language.

-Over time, I felt like I've learned to serialize my thoughts for professional career's sake, but my thoughts are still very dynamic and visual.

-I envy writers who can leverage language as a powerful API to connect with the rest of the world, but I also feel that information display techniques like data visualizations can provide additional can help deliver nuanced information in an more accessible manner than text-with-references-at-the-end format.
+I often struggled to express my thoughts using a rather strictly serialized form of information, language, as my thoughts tend to be explosively dendritic - very dynamic, branching, and visual.
+As much as I envy writers who can leverage language as a powerful communication medium, I also feel that information display techniques like data visualizations can reach certain number of population - who think more visually.

+I hope to inspire and help people learn data visualization for this very reason.